SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-faith-alone.markdown

 The Reformers are the biggest group to come out against legalism in the history of Christianity, even to this day.
 Which should make this ordeal that much more profound, when you hear false teachers twist the minds of the naive against the sound doctrines of the reformation.
 They died defending sola fide from legalists, and now, here I am defending it from antinomians.

-If anyone says to you that &ldquo;*We are justified by faith alone, but the faith that justifies is never alone*&rdquo; is contradictory, that person's is not logical whatsoever.
+If anyone says to you that &ldquo;*We are justified by faith alone, but the faith that justifies is never alone*&rdquo; is contradictory, that person is not logical whatsoever.
 Not only are they incapable of logic, but they also have a feeble understanding of the English language.

 There are two different verbs in the two halves of the sentence, which makes it clear that &ldquo;*faith alone*&rdquo; in the first half of the expression is functioning in a different way from &ldquo;*faith alone*&rdquo; in the second half.
 In the first half &ldquo;*faith alone*&rdquo; modifies &ldquo;*justified,*&rdquo; and in the second half it modifies &ldquo;*is.*&rdquo;